 Why do I have to file claim form in cashless visitors insurance?

 Many people associate claim forms with having to pay first and then file for reimbursement.
 But that is not the only purpose.
 In order to determine the eligibility for a particular claim.
 The insurance company needs the medical records from the provider, which they can't release until they get written authorization from the insured.
 Filling out the form gives such authorization and also gives additional information to the insurance company regarding what happened, where you were treated etc.

 If I get pre-certification in cashless visitors insurance, does that mean such expenses are guaranteed to be covered?

 Providers in the PPO network should bill the insurance company directly.
 That is exactly why they are in the PPO network.
 However, for the providers outside the PPO network, it really depends upon the provider.
 As a practical matter, we are yet to see a U.S. hospital who refused to bill the insurance company directly.
-But in case of doctor's visit, you may end up paying out of your pocket and filing for reimbursement later.
+But in case of a doctor's visit, you may end up paying out of your pocket and filing for reimbursement later.

-Prescription drugs is a good example.
+Yes.
+Prescription drugs are a good example.

 Where can I find further information?

 Please look at the 'Claims Process' section in our guide.